-Physiotherapy Treatment for Disc Injuries of the Lower Back and Neck – Sydney CBD
+Physiotherapy Treatment for Disc Injuries -Lower Back & Neck

 Disc injuries account for a large percentage of back and neck problems.
 They can result in back or neck pain, which usually interferes with sitting or bending.
 Some disc injuries result in pressure on local nerves which can result in e.g., sciatic pain in the leg, or arm symptoms such as pain, tingling, numbness or weakness.
 Most disc injuries resolve with time and appropriate management, and only occasionally require surgery.